AbbeyRDuBois/Cribbage_Counter/README.md

 ```

 When opening the program for the first time you will be asked if you want to create the credentials.json file.
+The file will be created in the current working directory so be sure you are in the root project folder when you run this.

 Enter `y` and the file will be created.